haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Faerie Fire.
 You can expend 1 charge as an action to cast faerie fire from the ring.
 Ball Lightning.
 You can expend 2 charges as an action to create one to four 3-­‐‑foot-­‐‑diameter spheres of lightning.
 The more spheres you create, the less powerful each sphere is individually.
 Each sphere appears in an unoccupied space you can see within 120 feet of you.
 The spheres last as long as you concentrate (as if concentrating on a spell), up to 1 minute.
 Each sphere sheds dim light in a 30-­‐‑foot radius.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 237

 Ring of Swimming
 Ring, uncommon